SoftMaker: Competitive strategy

 The SoftMaker Office sales strategy is based on cross-platform usability along with reasonable pricing and free post-sale customer service.
 However, since SoftMaker Office is not free like competitors LibreOffice, Apache OpenOffice, or Calligra Suite, its greatest marketing strength is its high degree of Microsoft Office compatibility.
 As a major sales point, SoftMaker cites its ability to render graphs and charts within PlanMaker which are often indistinguishable from those created within Microsoft's Excel.
 Significantly, this level of compatibility extends to non-Windows platforms.
 Even on Windows platforms, SoftMaker Office competes with native Windows office suites based on its Microsoft Office compatibility.

 SoftMaker also claims its Office suite is faster, with smaller memory and hard drive footprints than Microsoft Office or OpenOffice.org.

 The most significant areas of incompatibility, as with all non-Microsoft office suites, are in documents that use VBA scripts.
 While BasicMaker is a step forward, it still does not offer seamless VBA compatibility.

 FlexiPDF

 FlexiPDF is a PDF editor allowing the user to modify and add text, images, drawings and form controls.
 SoftMaker claims that it makes editing PDF files as easy as working with a word processor.

 Digital fonts

 SoftMaker offers font packages for the home user (MegaFont NOW) and professional user (infiniType).

-To promote its digital font sales, SoftMaker publishes one font each month free for download from its FreeFont web site.
+SoftMaker publishes one font each month free for download from its FreeFont web site.